 Male mallards (Anas platyrhynchos) have a dark, iridescent-green head and a bright yellow bill.
 The gray body is situated between a brown breast and black rear.
 Female Mallard Ducks are mostly brown in color with dark, coarse streaks and dark eye-stripe.
 The bill is an orange-brown color and both sexes have distinct iridescent purple-blue speculum feathers edged with white.

 American goldfinches are very active and acrobatic finches that cling to weeds and seed socks.

 Canada geese (Branta canadensis) are large waterbirds with a long neck, large body, large webbed feet and a wide flat bill.
 They have black heads with white cheeks and chinstrap, black neck, tan breast and brown back.
 Soon after hatching, Canada Goslings will begin to peck at small objects and spend most of their time sleeping and eating.
 Goslings will often remain with their parents for their entire first year.

 During migration, rose-breasted grosbeaks will frequent fruit trees to aid in the fueling their flights to Central and South America.

 The indigo bunting (Passerina cyanea) is a small and stocky songbird, around the size of a small sparrow.
-The beak is short and conical and the tails is short and rounded.
+The beak is short and conical and the tails are short and rounded.
 During the breeding season, adult males are a bright blue and only the head is indigo.
 Females are brown above and a lighter brown below.
-Immature males resembles the female in color, perhaps with hints of blue on the tail and shoulders and darker streaks on the underside.
+Immature males resemble the female in color, perhaps with hints of blue on the tail and shoulders and darker streaks on the underside.